garethcull/google-bigquery-mcp/README.md

 # Set Up Your Environment

-### Create a Virtual Environment (Recommended)
+### Create a Virtual Environment

-Ccreate a virtual environment using standard Python venv or Anaconda Navigator.
+Create a virtual environment using standard Python venv or Anaconda Navigator.

 #### Using Anaconda Navigator